 The Board of Directors has delegated to the HR Committee initial responsibility to review CAE's processes for succession planning, reviewing succession plans for key members of senior management, and monitoring the performance of senior executives except for the CEO.
-In FY2011, CAE implemented a company-wide Annual Leadership Development Process ("ALDP") focused on accelerating leader development and ensuring strong succession for executive positions in the company.
-As part of the ALDP, an evergreen list of qualified candidates was developed in support of the succession plan for the CEO and other executive and management position.
-As part of its mandate, the HR Committee reviews ALDP results periodically and reports to the Board onmanagement succession and retention status annually.
+CAE has in place a company-wide Annual Leadership Development Process ("ALDP") focused on accelerating leader development and ensuring strong succession for executive positions in the company.
+As part of the ALDP, an evergreen list of qualified candidates is maintained in support of the succession plan for the CEO and other executive and management positions.
+As part of its mandate, the HR Committee reviews ALDP results periodically and reports to the Board on management succession and retention status annually.

-No member of CAE's HR Committee was an officer or employee of CAE or any of its subsidiaries at any time during FY2012.
+No member of CAE's HR Committee was an officer or employee of CAE or any of its subsidiaries at any time during FY2013.
 No executive officer of CAE serves on the Board of Directors or compensation committee of any other entity that has or has had one or more of its executive officers serving as a member of CAE's Board.